huangziwei/k2d/README.md

 ## Usage

-First you need to install Dayone 2 CLI tool
+First, install Dayone 2 CLI tool:

 	sudo /Applications/Day\ One.app/Contents/Resources/install_cli.sh

+Then, plug your Kindle to your Mac via USB (Sorry, I don't think there's a way to get rid of the cable yet).

 In Dayone 2, create a new Journal for your Kindle highlights or just use any existing Jounrals you like, then simply enter:

 	k2d [name of the Jounral]

+in your terminal.
 For example, importing highlights to a Jounral called `Quotes`:

 	k2d Quotes

+## Screenshots

 ![terminal](img/terminal.png)